Updated: April 2026

 Wrap-up: Fundraising doesn’t have to be a struggle

-Even though 2025 is tougher than ever.
+Even though 2026 remains tough than ever.

 Investors are ultra-cautious, benchmarks have jumped one full stage, AI has crowded every market, and raise cycles drag longer.
 This all results in lower VC reply rates.